 The Atlantis Twins wasn’t the book I planned to write.
 It was better.

-And if you’re a reader who picked up The Atlantis Twins expecting one thing and got mermaids, ancient curses, and sisters who refuse to let death separate them, well, you can thank that random Wednesday night workshop at the Brooklyn Public Library.
-You can thank the voice that showed up uninvited and changed everything.
+And if you’re a reader who picked up The Atlantis Twins expecting one thing and got mermaids, ancient curses, and sisters who refuse to let death separate them—well, you can thank a random Wednesday-night workshop at the Brooklyn Public Library, and the voice that showed up uninvited and changed everything.

 Best creative accident I ever made.